pagkly/Zed/Investopedia3/Disguised Unemployment.md

 ## No Longer Looking for Work

-Once a person stops looking for work, regardless of the reason, they are often no longer considered unemployed [when it comes to calculating the unemployment rate](https://www.investopedia.com/articles/economics/10/unemployment-rate-get-real.asp).
+Once a person stops looking for work, regardless of the reason, they are often no longer considered unemployed [[when it comes to calculating the unemployment rate]](https://www.investopedia.com/articles/economics/10/unemployment-rate-get-real.asp).
 Many nations require a person to be actively seeking employment to be counted as unemployed.
 If a person gives up looking for employment, whether on a short- or long-term basis, they are no longer counted until resuming the pursuit of employment options.
 This can count as disguised unemployment when the person wants to find work but has stopped looking due to being demoralized by a long search.